We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-While it’s always alarming to see, a black tongue generally isn’t a sign of anything serious.
+While it may be alarming to see, a black tongue generally isn’t a sign of anything serious.
 You might also notice that your tongue looks slightly hairy.
 But rest assured, those aren’t hairs.
-These are both signs of a temporary condition that’s sometimes called “black, hairy tongue.”
+These are both signs of a temporary condition called black hairy tongue.

 Read on to learn more about why this happens and how you can treat it.